ctboughter/AIMS/docs/source/AIMS_basics.rst

 **Immunopeptidomics Formatting**

-This is the first of two sections that are not yet implemented in the AIMS GUI, but can be analyzed using the AIMS notebooks.
-Specifically, the AIMS_peptide.ipynb file can be used to analyze immunopeptidomics data.
+This is the first of two sections that are not yet implemented in the AIMS GUI, but can be analyzed using the AIMS notebook or CLI.
+Specifically, AIMS can be used to analyze immunopeptidomics data.
 Again the input is simply a comma separated value (csv) formatted file.
 However, since the input should only have one column, the precise format is a little less important.
 An example can be seen below:

 .. code-block:: python

-    [Example file from AIMS/app_data/pancreas_hla_atlas.csv]
+    [Example file from aims_immune/app_data/test_data/peptides/pancreas_hla_atlas.csv]
     sequence
     ALVSGNNTVPF
     TYRGVDLDQLL